panyam/inference_book/master_outline.md

 8. Cost analysis throughout
 9. Real-world focus
 10. Have fun - you're teaching something valuable!

+**Chapter 2 Rationale:**
+Chapter 2 "How LLMs Work" was added to provide conceptual foundation before diving into hardware.
+Readers will understand:
+- Why transformers need so much memory (attention mechanism)
+- Why KV cache exists (optimization for autoregressive generation)
+- What the "billions" in 7B/70B actually mean (parameters)
+- Key metrics (TTFT, ITL) and what affects them

+This makes Chapter 3 (Hardware) much more grounded—when we calculate KV cache memory, readers understand *why* it matters.

 **Success Criteria:**
 - Reader can deploy 7B model (Part I)